nathan-weinberg/tendrl-vagrant/README.md

 ## Usage
 * *Always make sure you are in the git repo - vagrant only works in there!*
 * After `vagrant up` you can connect to each VM with `vagrant ssh` and the name of the VM you want to connect to
-* Each VM is called `RHGSx` where x starts with 1
+* Each VM is called `tendrl-node-x` where x starts with 1
-  * RHGS1 is your first VM and it counts up depending on the amount of VMs you spawn
+  - tendrl-node-1 is your first VM and it counts up depending on the amount of VMs you spawn
-  * There is an additional VM called `TENDRL` which hosts the Gluster Web Admin Server if you selected to deploy it (URL is displayed at the end of `vagrant up`)

 * There are also other vagrant commands you should check out!
   * if you want to throw away everything: `vagrant destroy -f`
   * if you want to freeze the VMs and continue later: `vagrant suspend`